VahidN/DNTScheduler.Core/README.md

             services.AddDNTScheduler(options =>
             {
                 // DNTScheduler needs a ping service to keep it alive.
 Set it to false if you don't need it.
+Its default value is true.
-                // options.AddPingTask = true;
+                // options.AddPingTask = false;

                 options.AddScheduledTask<DoBackupTask>(
                     runAt: utcNow =>